Chsamir/chsamir.github.io/_pages/about.md

-For more info about open positions
+Some open positions
 ------
-contact me by email
+contact by email